Losing has Giants coach Pat Shurmur in jeopardy

 Finishing up his second season with the New York Giants, Shurmur’s job might be in jeopardy after Sunday’s 31-13 loss to the Green Bay Packers at MetLife Stadium.

-The Giants (2-10) have lost 10 straight, their worst skid since 2004.
+The Giants (2-10) have lost eight straight, their worst skid since 2004.
 That was the year Tom Coughlin took over and started restoring “Giants Pride.”
 New York would win a Super Bowl within three seasons.

 While Shurmur and general manager Dave Gettleman have changed the roster, the wins have been few and far between.
 Shurmur has a 7-21 mark with four games left in the regular season.
 The eight-game slide is one shy of the franchise record set in 1976, when the team opened 0-9.